staticparsley/ColorProject/README.md

 # ColorProject
-Massive Color Project build using react.
+Massive Color Project built using react.

 This one took a while.